unmaya/Girder/README.md

 Girder CSS [demo](http://comfypixel.com/Girder/)
 ====================

-A simple CSS grid toolkit built on Sass targeting the modern browser.
-Its flexible, semantic, responsive and minimalistic.
-Its extra handy when building HTML prototypes because its small, fast and easy to use. **Why build another css grid?** Because I can :) No, really.
+A simple CSS grid toolkit built with Sass.
+Extra handy for HTML prototypes because its small, fast and easy to use. **Why build another css grid?** Because I can :) No, really.
 I couldn't find exactly what I was looking for so I decided to spin my own solution over a rainy weekend.
-I'm drawing inspiration from all over but I'm looking to keep things super simple.
-Here's what I think is different about it:
+I'm drawing inspiration from all over but really looking to keep things super simple:

-* Its built on Sass with semantic html5 in mind but can also be used with plain CSS
+* Its Sass with semantic html5 in mind but can also be used with plain CSS (girder.css)
-* Styles are conscise but well commented, its small and easy to learn.
-No excess stuff only the essentials.
+* Conscise but well commented, small, focused and easy to learn.
+No excess stuff just the essentials.
-* Instead of columns it uses flexible grid units based on page sections (.one-half, .two-thirds).
+* Instead of columns it uses flexible grid units based on page sections (.half, .two-thirds).
 * The grid likes relative units and can easily adapt to a mobile-first approach (but its not required).
 * It makes no other assumptions of how you want to build (its just a layout helper).
-You bring your own typography, design elements, javascript etc.
+You bring your own typography, design elements, javascript, plusins, etc.

 ---

 # How it works
 Girder is a simple yet versatile grid designed for small to medium projects.
-Its best suited for building with Sass, a fantastic pre-processor but you can also use plain CSS.
-Build flexible layouts divided into logical sections.
-It uses silent classes (placeholders) to structure content in HTML and keeps your Markup free of excess presentational classes like "unit_1of4", "small-2", "grid4".
+Its best suited for building with <a href="http://sass-lang.com/">Sass</a>, a fantastic pre-processor.
+It builds flexible layouts divided into logical sections and uses silent classes (placeholders) to structure content in HTML; this keeps your Markup free of excess presentational (often meaningless) classes like "unit_1of4", "small-2", "grid4".

 **Example?**
-You can write HTML with custom classes to target elements or use the cascade with base selectors:
+You can write HTML with custom classes of your choosing to target elements or use the cascade:
 ```HTML
 <main class="content row">
 	<article> My main column covers two thirds of the page. </article>